-Our programs serve the children of Nyakongo zone in Rachuonyo district of Kendu Bay, Kenya.
+Our programs serve school-aged children of Nyakongo zone of Homa Bay County (Kendu Bay) Kenya.
 Fewer than 50% of all children in this region successfully complete primary education.
-The dropout rate is highest among girls; more than 70% do not finish grade eight.
+The dropout rate is highest among girls;nearly 70% of Homa Bay County girls do not finish grade eight.

-While these statistics may appear daunting, Kenya Self Help Project and its Kendu Bay partners have identified fundamental areas where assistance from generous and caring donors can make an immediate and long-term impact to reverse these cycles while promoting self-sufficiency and community participation.
+Kenya Self Help Project has identified fundamental areas where assistance can make an immediate and long-term impact to reverse these cycles while promoting self-sufficiency and community participation.